 2. Empty Water Bottles Are More Convenient

-We admit, it took a bit of getting used to, but peeing into plastic bottles was a game changer.
-I know, I know…if this is the first time you’re hearing this, then I’m sure you’re a tad grossed out.
+We admit it took a bit of getting used to, but peeing into plastic bottles was a game changer.
+I know, I know…if this is the first time you’ve heard this, then I’m sure you’re a tad grossed out.
 But hear me out.

-On the road and don’t want to pull over? -> USE THE BOTTLE.
+- Driving and don’t want to pull over? -> Use the bottle.

-Stealth camping in the city and can’t go outside? -> USE THE BOTTLE.
+- Stealth camping and can’t go outside? -> Use the bottle.

 The list is endless.